zellij-org/zellij/CONTRIBUTING.md

 To run `test`, you will need the package `pkg-config` and a version of `openssl`.

+On Nix, `nix develop` provides the Rust toolchain from `rust-toolchain.toml`, `protoc`, `pkg-config`, OpenSSL, and OpenSSH for SSH remote attach.

 ### The cargo target directory

 Debug builds embed the plugins from `<repository>/target/wasm32-wasip1/debug`, which is